nomysz/celebrations/Readme.md

 ## Installation

+1. Use `bin/celebrations-...` executable or complile current version to your system architecture.
 1. Copy `example/config.yml` to your app directory; modify according to your needs.
 1. Install app to desired **Slack** workspace.
 1. Required **Slack** permissions: